cwbaker/forge/docs/getting-started/toolsets.md

 - TOC
 {:toc}

-Modules add support for external tools used during the build by providing target prototypes and configuration for use within toolsets used during a build.
-For example the *cc* module supports C and C++ compilation, the experimental *android* module builds Android packages, and the experimental *xcode* module builds macOS and iOS app bundles.
+Toolsets add support for external tools used during the build by providing target prototypes and configuration for use within toolsets used during a build.
+For example the *cc* toolset supports C and C++ compilation, the experimental *android* toolset builds Android packages, and the experimental *xcode* toolset builds macOS and iOS app bundles.

-### Using Modules
+### Using Toolsets

-Modules are loaded with Lua's `require()` function and then used to add target prototypes, configuration, and default settings to toolsets that are then used in a build.
+Toolsets are loaded as Lua modules using the `require()` function and then used to encapsulate target prototypes and settings for a particular tool or tools (e.g. a C/C++ compiler toolchain) for use in defining the build.

-Calling a module creates a new toolset initialized to use the tools provided by that module.
-The single, optional parameter to this call is a table containing settings that override any defaults provided by the module.
-The call is typically chained onto the require call using Lua's syntactic sugar to omit parentheses in function calls as follows:
+Calling a toolset prototype creates a new toolset initialized to use the tools provided by that toolset.
+The single, optional parameter to this call is a table containing settings that override any defaults provided by the toolset.
+The call is typically chained onto the require call and uses Lua's syntactic sugar to omit parentheses in function calls as follows:

 ~~~lua
 local cc = require 'forge.cc' {